tradingview/lightweight-charts/website/docs/intro.md

 # Getting started

+## Requirements

+First of all, Lightweight Charts is _a client-side_ library.
+This means that it does not and cannot work on the server-side (i.e. NodeJS), at least out of the box.

+The code of `lightweight-charts` package is targeted to _es2016_ language specification.
+Thus, all the browsers you need to work with should support this language revision (see [this compatibility table](https://kangax.github.io/compat-table/es2016plus/)).
+If you need to support the previous revisions, you could try to setup a transpilation of the package to the target you need to support in your build system (e.g. by using Babel).

 ## Installation

 The first thing you need to do to use `lightweight-charts` is to install it from [npm](https://www.npmjs.com/):